JanPalasek/housing-gpt/src/hgpt/spiders/_llm/sys-list.md

 ## FORMAT

-Input is located after "Human: " string inside <INPUT> tag. <INPUT> contains list of urls separated by a newline.
+Input is located after "Human: " string inside <INPUT> tag. <INPUT> contains list of urls separated by a newline. <CURRENT URL> contains page of the current url.

 The output must be located after "Assistant: " string. `{format_instructions}`